Blueprint is a four-week academic enrichment experience for motivated Black students passionate about science and engineering.

 Eligible Students

-The Blueprint program is open to Canadian citizens or permanent residents.
+The Blueprint program is open to Canadian citizens or permanent residents who self-identify as Black.

 Application Steps